The art masters of Ukraine

 The number of times I've been walking along a street, only to realise there are two fellows within one centimetre of my handbag...
 Well, it's alarming.
 But they just elbow past you (even if it's an empty street.
 Any excuse for physical contact), leaving your handbag alone in their quest for a one-litre bottle of beer, a pack of fags or some other mildly anti-social behaviour.
 Ah, except on the metro.
 If anyone's that close to you, they expect to claim ownership over anything they find, oh, in your handbag, pockets or on your general person.
 Bit like those Devonshire scavenger folk.

 But.
 I believe deep down that Kyiv is the city of love.
 Everywhere you look, you see amorous youths indulging in a public pash, a bottom grope or generally draped over each other.
-As The Beatles said in "Back in the USSR",
+As The Beatles said in "Back in the USSR", those girls from Ukraine really knock you out, they leave the west behind.

 And in honour of that sentiment, I would like you share my enjoyment of one of the best paintings I saw today, by a fellow called Pymonenko.